Course Information

 Adverse Weather and Cancellations

-On rare occasions, CS101 classes or Open Lab may be cancelled.
+On rare occasions, CS101 classes or the CS101 Learning Center may be cancelled.
 If this occurs, notice will be provided via MIX e-mail, the CS101 website, and/or social media.

 In the event of inclement or threatening weather, everyone should use their best judgment regarding travel to and from campus.
 Safety should be the main concern.
 If you cannot get to class or an exam because of adverse weather conditions, you should contact your instructor as soon as possible.